Unbounded operators having self-adjoint or normal powers and some related results: Main Results: The case of monomials

 \begin{proof}Recall that a self-adjoint operator has always a real spectrum (see \cite{Boucif-Dehimi-Mortad} for a new proof).
 Since $A^2$ is self-adjoint, $\sigma(A^2)\subset \R$.
 Now, apply Theorem \ref{THM main A2 closed}. \end{proof}

-It was shown in \cite{Sebestyen-Tarcsay-self-adjoint squares} that a symmetric operator having a self-adjoint (and positive!) square must be self-adjoint as well.
+It was shown in \cite{Sebestyen-Tarcsay-self-adjoint squares} (and also in \cite{Sebestyen-Tarcsay-LMA-2019}) that a symmetric operator having a self-adjoint (and positive!) square must be self-adjoint as well.
 As a consequence of Corollary \ref{A2 s.a.
 A closable A closed}, we have a different proof of this result.

 \begin{pro} Let $A$ be a symmetric operator (not necessarily densely defined) such that $A^2$ is self-adjoint.
 Then $A$ too is self-adjoint. \end{pro}